tonyfarag2007/Huffman-File-Compressor/README.md

 - The compressed format is self-contained and portable, no external configuration needed to decompress due to automatic metadata
 - Useful for understanding how real compression tools like ZIP and DEFLATE work under the hood at the entropy coding layer

-Note: Some file types do not get compressed very well or even increase in size due to the nature of the file types.
-Some file types (such as PDF and PNG files) already undergo compression algorithms.
+Note: Compression effectiveness varies by file type.
+Files that already use internal compression (such as PNG and PDF) will see little to no size reduction, and may increase in size slightly due to header overhead.